library-data-platform/ldp/doc/Admin_Guide.md

 When installing a new version of LDP, the database should be "upgraded" before starting the new server:

-* First, confirm that the new version of LDP builds without errors in the installation environment.
+1. First, confirm that the new version of LDP builds without errors in the installation environment.

-* Make a backup of the database.
+2. Make a backup of the database.

-* Stop the old version of the server.
+3. Stop the old version of the server.

-* Use the `upgrade-database` command in the new version of LDP to perform the upgrade, e.g.:
+4. Use the `upgrade-database` command in the new version of LDP to perform the upgrade, e.g.:

 ```shell
 $ ldp upgrade-database -D /var/lib/ldp
 ```

+5. Start the new version of the server.

+For automated deployment, the `upgrade-database` command can be run after `git pull`, whether or not any new changes were pulled.

-Do not interrupt this process.
+Do not interrupt the database upgrade process.
 Some schema changes use DDL statements that cannot be run within a transaction, and interrupting them may leave the database in an intermediate state.
 For debugging purposes, database statements used to perform the upgrade are logged to the file `database_upgrade.sql` located in the data directory under `log/`.

-* Start the new version of the server.

-For automated deployment, the `upgrade-database` command can be run after `git pull`, whether or not any new changes were pulled.

 6\.
 Direct extraction